Fish On! Guide in one of Alaska's most productive/beautiful fisheries!

-Summer Seasonal Positions vary in length from mid-May through September and are based at Whaler's Cove Lodge, on Killisnoo Island, in Alaska.
-All employees are required to work 6 days per week and must commit to an entire season.
+Summer Seasonal Positions vary in length from June through September and are based at Whaler's Cove Lodge, on Killisnoo Island, in Alaska.
+All employees must commit to an entire season.

 - Reports to the Front of House Manager.